 |08 March 2008||Crew / Passenger Deaths|

 (overboard) On March 8, 2008, a 39-year-old female passenger jumped overboard after a quarrel with her boyfriend.
-The incident occurred at around midnight, when the ship was approx 20 ml / 30 km southeast of Key Largo (Florida Keys archipelago).
+The incident occurred at around midnight when the ship was approx 20 ml / 30 km southeast of Key Largo (Florida Keys archipelago).
 The ship turned around and conducted a search and rescue operation, later joined by USCG vessels.
 The woman's body was never found.
-The ship was on 7-day Western Caribbean cruise from homeport Port Everglades (Fort Lauderdale) Florida, Due to the incident, the itinerary’s first call port Key West FL was dropped.
+The ship was on a 7-day Western Caribbean cruise from homeport Port Everglades (Fort Lauderdale) Florida, Due to the incident, the itinerary’s first call port Key West FL was dropped.

 |07 April 2006||Boat Rescue|